rdnaidu/github/_posts/2018-10-06-writing-ordered-junit-tests-with-io-operations-using-temporal-coupling.md

  Nonetheless that minimum common functionality is not very clear in some contexts, mostly because there might not be a single test just for that failing functionality.

- 2. Temporal coupled tests: Create a tests in order, so you first create a file, then create a folder with the same name and for the third you want to test that the function `deleteFile` only deletes the file and not the folder (which on purpose has that same name).
-If you make these tests run in order, despite the fact a tests continue running although previous ones have failed, you can pretty much understand in your unit test logs which functionality might be the one that causes the failing.
+ 2. Temporal coupled tests: Create tests in order; so you first create a file, then create a folder with the same name and for the third you want to test that the function `deleteFile` only deletes the file and not the folder (which on purpose has that same name).
+If you make these tests to run sequentially, despite the fact that tests might continue running although previous ones have failed, you can pretty much understand in your unit test logs which functionality might be the one that causes the failure.
 E.g.

  ```txt
  test_create_file_A                                     [FAILED]